Core Relocations

 The Core Relocations (Reubicación Núcleos) are a neighborhood composed of three circular settlements located on the outskirts of Chalatenango, El Salvador.
-The Core Relocations were built by the Salvadoran government during the 1970s to relocated almost 10,000 people displaced by the flooding of the Cerrón Grande Reservoir.
+The Core Relocations were built by the Salvadoran government during the 1970s to relocate almost 10,000 people displaced by the flooding of the Cerrón Grande Reservoir.

 History

 From 1973 to 1976, the Salvadoran government flooded 15000 acre of land in northern El Salvador following the completion of the Cerrón Grande Hydroelectric Dam, and the subsequent formation of the Cerrón Grande Reservoir led to the displacement of 10,000 people.
 Most of these people were relocated to a camp known as El Dorado just north of the reservoir.
 Located in the municipality (now district) of Chalatenango, the camp eventually turned into the Core Relocation neighborhood divided into three circular settlements known as Core Relocation #1, Core Relocation #2, and Core Relocation #3.
 In 1975, the Executive Hydroelectric Commission of the Lempa River (CEL) designated Core Relocation #2 as the administrative center of the neighborhood.

 In 1992, a bill was proposed in the Legislative Assembly of El Salvador to elevate the neighborhood to the status of a municipality, separating it from Chalatenango.
 Lawmakers did not act on the proposal, and by 1995, the proposal was abandoned.